digitalcolony/coffee-roaster/README.md

 # Coffee Roaster Map

-The webpage was built using React and the react-usa-map mpm package.
+The webpage was built using React and the react-usa-map npm package.

 The states array is updated every time I order coffee from a new state.
 Each state in the array is filled in on the map.
 The goal is order coffee from every state and DC.